webbrandon/mc/README.md

     -h, --help    Prints help information

 OPTIONS:
-    -c, --config-file <CONFIG>         Sets the "Makeconfig" file to use.
+    -f, --file <CONFIG>                Sets the "Makeconfig" file to use.
     -p, --params <PARAMS>              Sets a custom template parameters file.
     -S, --post-script <POST_SCRIPT>    Sets the script file to use after configuring template.
     -s, --script <SCRIPT>              Sets the script file to use for setting template parameters.
     -t, --template <TEMPLATE>          Sets a custom template file -o, --template-out <OUT>           Rendered template out file write location.
+    -m, --mute                         Silence output.
 ```
 ---
 To make use of a single file(`Makeconfig`) and single command(`mc`) to control you build process you can use the below bootstrap example(documentation to come).